Previous Post: Doin’ Time In Van Diemen’s Land – Tasmania By Push Bike!

 While it would have been better to be there a bit earlier – the sun was almost directly overhead for most of my visit – I still got to see a few of the locals.
 It was a nice diversion from an admittedly short first bit of cycling.

-On a more depressing note – perhaps the single-most negative thing I can say about cycling in Tasmania – is that most days I cycled by one or two dozen carcasses of wallabies, wombats, possum, and Tassie Devils.
-While I had experienced a similar thing on South Island New Zealand it was lesser carnage and on fewer days.
+On a more depressing note – perhaps the single-most negative thing I can say about cycling in Tasmania – is that most days, I cycled by one or two dozen carcasses of wallabies, wombats, possums, and Tassie Devils.
+While I had experienced a similar thing on South Island, New Zealand, it was lesser carnage and on fewer days.

-The elevation chart above shows an easy ride with a nice bit of gentle downhill at the end.
-On the way I passed the Coal Valley Golf Links on Middle Tea Tree Road (C322) where I filled my water bottles and sat in the shade for a while.
+The elevation chart above shows an easy ride with a nice gentle downhill at the end.
+On the way, I passed the Coal Valley Golf Links on Middle Tea Tree Road (C322), where I filled my water bottles and sat in the shade for a while.
 It was hot out there on the road!

-The Tourist Park is on the edge of the village of Richmond, population 750, which figured large in the early history of the island as a military post and as a convict station.
-A few buildings – a couple of churches, the courthouse, a jail, a post office – date back to the 1820’s and 1830’s.
+The Tourist Park is on the edge of the village of Richmond, population 750, which figured large in the island’s early history as a military post and as a convict station.
+A few buildings – a couple of churches, the courthouse, a jail, and a post office – date back to the 1820s and 1830s.
 The Lonely Planet guide generously bills it as “arguably Tasmania’s premier historic town”.

 My tent up and gear stashed inside, I cycled into the village.
-It was a Sunday afternoon about 4 and everything – what little there is! – was pretty much shut.
+It was a Sunday afternoon at about 4, and everything – what little there is! – was pretty much shut.
 I finally found a restaurant attached to a gas station at the far end of the village and – to no surprise – found very slim pickings for someone intent on keeping a vegan diet.
 I ended up having a cup of coffee – with soy cream – and postponed supper until I got back to the campground.
 I did cycle down to the bridge crossing the Coal River to see Australia’s oldest still-in-use road bridge.
-In the satellite image above you can see the bridge on the top right hand side as it crosses the river.
+The satellite image above shows the bridge on the top right-hand side as it crosses the river.